 It only takes a couple of minutes to initiate a transfer.
 To do so, you will need to link your frequent flyer account to your Capital One account.
 Furthermore, all mile transfers are final and cannot be reversed.

-Unlike the American Express Membership Rewards or Chase Ultimate Rewards loyalty programs that require minimum 1,000-mile transfer increments, Capital One usually lets you transfer in 250-mile increments.
+Unlike the American Express Membership Rewards or Chase Ultimate Rewards loyalty programs that require a minimum of 1,000-mile transfer increments, Capital One usually lets you transfer in 250-mile increments.

 Pooling Capital One Miles